-How to Take Your Medication
+How to Take Your Medicine

 - Swallow the medicine whole with water.
 You can take the medicine with or without food.
 Do not chew, crush, dissolve, or cut tablets. - Missed dose: If a dose is missed by more than 3 hours, then skip the missed dose, and take your next dose at the scheduled time.
 If it is within 3 hours, you can still take it that same day.
-Do not take 2 doses at the same time or extra doses. - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
-Talk to your doctor and/or your nurse about the necessary precautions to take during this time. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medication label.
+Do not take 2 doses at the same time or extra doses. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
+Take precautions to prevent others from coming in contact with your medicine or your body fluids.
+Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
+If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.